Watch the Video Tutorial

 - Turn off the visibility of the Damaged layer.

-Put a solid coloured layer behind your newly-masked subject.
-You may notice that there are some areas of the photo that are transparent and shouldn’t be.
-Simply go to the mask and paint them back with white.
+With a contrasting layer behind your newly-masked subject, you may notice that there are some areas of the photo that are transparent and shouldn’t be.
+Simply go to the mask and paint them white.